virtualritz/after-effects/README.md

 You can also re-generate the bindings by downloading the SDK headers from Adobe and setting `AESDK_ROOT` and/or `PRSDK_ROOT` environment variables.

-## Features

-* `artisan-2-api` – Use the 2nd generation Artisan 3D API.
-This is not
-  included in the official Ae SDK.
-Specifically it requires:
-  * `AE_Scene3D_Private.h`
-  * `PR_Feature.h`

-  Contact the Adobe Ae SDK team and ask nicely and they may send you theses headers.

 ## Using